 Recreation areas

-In addition to their private rooms, our guests have access to a number of recreation areas, for example the loggia balcony facing south on the first floor of the Oberhaus with a phantastic view.
-Or the lounge in the hallway on the same floor.
+In addition to their private rooms, our guests have access to a number of recreation areas, for example the loggia balcony facing south on the first floor of the Oberhaus or the terrace in front of the wash house.
+Both of them offer a phantastic view on the lake and the Glarus alps.

 History